dann1/one-deploy/arch_ha.md

 ## Architecture

-In order to deploy the OpenNebula front-ends in a HA mode you'll need at least 3 (odd number of front-ends to reach consensus).
-For these servers you need to consider:
+To deploy OpenNebula Front-ends in High Availability (HA) mode, you need at least three Front-ends, the minimum odd number to reach consensus.
+For these servers you will need to consider:

-* The front-ends may run as virtual machines.
-You need to provision those directly from libvirt/QEMU or any other virtualization platform.
+* The Front-ends can run as Virtual Machines (VMs).
+In this case you need to provision them directly from libvirt/QEMU or any other virtualization platform.
 * The OpenNebula services will be reached through a Virtual IP (VIP).
 This IP will float to the active leader automatically.
-* This configuration is compatible with any storage configuration [shared](arch_single_shared) or [local](arch_single_local)
+* This configuration is compatible with any storage configuration, [shared](arch_single_shared) or [local](arch_single_local).
-* The front-ends needs to share the image repository.
+* The Front-ends will need to share the image repository.
 You need to mount the NFS share, then include the mount point in the inventory file as described in the [shared](arch_single_shared) or [local](arch_single_local) guides.

 <p align="center">
 <img src="images/arch_ha.png" width="60%">